fineboy0407/react-app-simple-calculator/README.md

 A simple Calculator Application using React JS, a JavaScript library to make awesome UI by Facebook.

 This application uses React JS component oriented UI creation paradigm.
-All components are written in JSX and ES6 style and are combined using Webpack 4.
+All components are written in JSX and ES6 style and are combined using Webpack 4 to get the build for production purpose.

 Babel is used to *transpile* all JSX code to vanilla JavaScript code.
 States and Props are used to pass data within components.
 To install all the dependecies `npm` is used.

 For calculation of all the expressions [math.js](https://www.npmjs.com/package/mathjs) is used.